 - Fobs provide access to the charger, but all cables and adaptors are the responsibility of car owners.

 - Cars can be charged for a maximum of four hours.

 - A reasonable level of courtesy towards other users is expected at all times.

 - This is a free service through until August 2019.

 For more information about Electric Vehicles in New Zealand.

 Locations of Electric Vehicle Charging Stations in New Zealand.

-If you have any questions about the UC station email Tony Sellin Energy Manager, Engineering Services.
+If you have any questions about the UC station email Tony Sellin Energy Manager, Facilities Services.